denizkenankilic/computerVision-line-detection/README.md

 # computerVision-line-detection
-Line Detection Algorithm by Using Hough Transform
+Line Detection Algorithm by Utilizing the Hough Transform